bcherny/draggable/README.md

 - Firefox 23 on OSX
 - Firefox 21 on Windows
 - Opera 16 on OSX
+- Safari 6 on OSX
+- Safari 6 on iPhone4/iOS6
+- Safari 6 on iPhone5/iOS6
+- Safari 6 on iPad2/iOS6
-- Safari 6 on OSX, iOS6/iPhone4, iOS6/iPhone5, iOS6/iPad2, iOS6/iPad3
+- Safari 6 on iPad3/iOS6
 - Internet Explorer 8-10 on Windows

+## To do

+- Improve performance on old iOS
+- Unit tests